 Step One:

-Every puppy in this cross-bred litter will carry the dilute gene, but won't have the dilute-colored coat.
+All the puppies in this cross-bred litter will carry the dilute gene, but won't have the dilute-colored coat.

 Step Two:

 When the puppies are old enough, breed them together.
 Yes, brother to sister.
 Just like the Crist Culo Kennels did.
-Statistically, their litters should be about 25% dd (dilute color), 25% DD (non-dilute) and 50% Dd (dilute carriers).
+Statistically, their litters should be about 25% dd (dilute color), 25% DD (non-dilute), and 50% Dd (dilute carriers).
 The colors you get will depend on the color of the Lab grandmother.
 If she was a chocolate, you should have some 'silvers.'

 Step Three: